-(5) “Duct” means a single enclosed raceway for conductors, cable, or wire.
+(4) “Duct” means a single enclosed raceway for conductors, cable, or wire.

-(6) “Facilities” means poles, ducts, conduits, rights-of-way, manholes or handholes, or similar facilities.
+(5) “Inner duct” means a duct-like raceway smaller than a duct that is inserted into a duct so that the duct may carry multiple wires or cables.

-(7) “Facility utility” means the utility that owns or controls the facilities to or in which an attacher maintains or seeks to make attachments.
+(6) “Licensee” means any person, firm, corporation, partnership, company, association, joint stock association, or cooperatively organized association that is authorized to construct attachments upon, along, under, or across the public ways, including a provider of telecommunications service, radio communications service company, as defined in RCW 80.04.010, any cable television service company or personal wireless services company.

-(8) “Inner duct” means a duct-like raceway smaller than a duct that is inserted into a duct so that the duct may carry multiple wires or cables.
+(7) “Make-ready work” means engineering or construction activities necessary to make a pole, duct, conduit, or other support equipment available for a new attachment, attachment modifications, or additional attachments.
+Make-ready work costs are non-recurring costs and are not contained in carrying charges.

-(9) “Licensee” means any person, firm, corporation, partnership, company, association, joint stock association, or cooperatively organized association, other than a utility, that is authorized to construct attachments upon, along, under, or across the public ways, including a provider of telecommunications service, radio communications service company, as defined in RCW 80.04.010, any cable television service company or personal wireless services company.
+(8) ”Occupant” means any licensee, government entity, or other entity that constructs, operates, or maintains attachments on poles or within conduits.

-(10) “Make-ready work” means work required to modify a pole, duct, conduit, or right-of-way to enable the facility to accommodate one or more additional attachments.
-Such work may include rearrangement of existing attachments, installation of additional support for the utility pole, or creation of additional capacity, up to and including replacement of an existing pole with a taller pole.
+(9) “Occupied space” means that portion of the pole, duct, or conduit used for or rendered unusable due to the attachment, which is presumed to be a minimum of one foot.
+The owner may authorize additional occupied space in increments of six (6) inches.

-(11) “Occupied space” means that portion of the pole, duct, or conduit used for attachment, which is presumed to be one foot.
+(10) “Owner” means the utility that owns or controls poles, ducts, conduits, manholes, handholes, or other similar facilities to or in which an attacher maintains or seeks to make attachments.

-(12) “Pole” or “utility pole” means an above-ground structure on which a facility utility maintains attachments.
+(11) “Pole” means any pole that carries distribution lines and is owned by a utility.

-(13) “Unusable space” with respect to utility poles means the space on the pole below the usable space, including the amount required to set the depth of the pole.
+(12) “Unusable space” means the space on the pole below the usable space, including the amount required to set the depth of the pole and the ground clearance space.

-(14) “Usable space,” with respect to poles, means the space on a utility pole above the minimum grade level which can be used for the attachment of wires, cables, and associated equipment, and which includes space occupied by the facility utility.
-With respect to conduit, “usable space” means capacity within a conduit that is available or that could, with reasonable effort and expense, be made available, for the purpose of installing wires, cable, and associated equipment for telecommunications or cable services, and which includes capacity occupied by the facility utility.
+(13) “Usable space” means the space on a pole above the minimum grade level which can be used for the attachment of wires, cables, and associated equipment, and which includes space occupied by the owner, or means capacity within a conduit that is available or that could, with reasonable effort and expense, be made available, for the purpose of installing wires, cable, and associated equipment for telecommunications or cable services, and which includes capacity occupied by the owner.

-(15) “Utility” means any electrical company or telecommunications company as defined in RCW 80.04.010, and does not include any entity cooperatively organized, or owned by federal, state, or local government, or a subdivision of state or local government.
+(45) “Utility” means any electrical company or telecommunications company as defined in RCW 80.04.010, and does not include any entity cooperatively organized, or owned by federal, state, or local government, or a subdivision of state or local government.